Hi out there.

 So, here I go talking about my next step.
 I've begun the process of weaning off my migraine-preventive medication.

 The short answer: I was done with the out-of-the-blue attacks that would sink me deep back into the vestibular migraine symptoms (derealization, dizziness, nausea, anxiety, eyes drifting).
 That being said, I wanted to heal naturally and I didn't want a medication covering up my symptoms.
 It was a conflict within me.
 My worst episode was in the weeks before I started the medication.
 I was out to lunch on vacation and my world went sideways.
 I wanted a quick(er) fix.

 I wanted to heal completely holistically.
 I wanted it so damn bad, and I still believe in it.
-At eighteen months in I had my first appointment with a neurologist who specialized in vestibular migraines.
-All her education and all she could offer me was medication...but I knew this going into the appointment.
+At twenty-one months in I had my first appointment with a neurologist who specialized in vestibular migraines.
+All her education and all she could offer me was medication, but I knew this going into the appointment.
 I had made up my mind before I walked in her office that day.

 What is migraine preventive medication?

 I highly recommend that you read Heal Your Headache by David Buchholz, M.D. to gain a better understanding on the medication available, but I'll give you the gist.
 It's a medication taken daily with the hopes of stopping migraines before they start.
 There are several different kinds: tricyclic antidepressants, calcium-channel blockers, beta blockers, SSRIs, non-steroidal anti-inflammatory drugs and corticosteroids.
 I went with the first option because it was the one I was most comfortable with.
 [Note: I do not share the exact medication/dosage because we are all different when it comes to how our bodies react to medication]

 Why do I want to wean off the migraine medication?